quicwg/base-drafts/draft-ietf-quic-tls.md

 Endpoints responding to an apparent key update MUST NOT generate a timing side-channel signal that might indicate that the Key Phase bit was invalid (see
 {{header-protect-analysis}}).
-Endpoints can use dummy packet protection keys in place of discarded keys when key updates are not yet permitted; using dummy keys will generate no variation in the timing signal produced by attempting to remove packet protection, but all packets with an invalid Key Phase bit will be rejected.
+Endpoints can use dummy packet protection keys in place of discarded keys when key updates are not yet permitted.
+Using dummy keys will generate no variation in the timing signal produced by attempting to remove packet protection, and results in all packets with an invalid Key Phase bit being rejected.

 The process of creating new packet protection keys for receiving packets could reveal that a key update has occurred.
 An endpoint MAY perform this process as